Disrupting organ transplantation with unlimited, whole, AI-guided, human livers

 Founder’s Corner - San Diego, CA - Sept 2025

-Khufu a-livers and i-livers can grow as fast as a 1-million-fold increase in ~40 days.
+Khufu livers can grow exponentially, as fast as a 1-million-fold increase in ~40 days.

 OUR TEAM